Looking for a unique wedding venue?

 - Don’t forget, a Marriage license is required and there is a three-day waiting period.
 See Michigan Marriage License Requirements

 Tips on Making your Beach Wedding a Success

 Having your wedding ceremony at the beach can be both rewarding and challenging.
 Here are a dozen tips to help you overcome some of the natural obstacles.

 - If your wedding date is scheduled far enough in advance, visit the beach on the calendar day that you’ll be married.
 This will give you an idea of what to expect from mother nature.

 - Have a Plan B!
 Mother nature doesn’t always have the same schedule as we do.
-Wind, rain, blowing sand can all make things unbearable.
+Wind, rain, and blowing sand can all make things unbearable.
 It’s best to always have a foul-weather option – if only for your peace of mind.

-- Select a local photographer or one that routinely shoots weddings at the beach – they will know how to take advantage of the natural scenery, lighting and weather conditions.
+- Select a local photographer or one that routinely shoots weddings at the beach – they will know how to take advantage of the natural scenery, lighting, and weather conditions.

 - Make sure your guests know that the wedding is actually on the sand, so they can dress appropriately.

 - Consider having some sort of a shoe valet where guests can trade their “reception shoes” for casual flip-flops or go barefoot.
 Having a few inexpensive soft bristled paint brushes on hand to get the sand out from between the toes of your guests is a good idea.

 - Embrace the beach wedding theme: Have your guests sign a Beach Themed Wedding Guest Book.

 - New Buffalo’s Beach faces west so chances are your guests will be gazing into the sun.
 Make sure everyone knows to bring sunglasses, hats, or visors so they are not squinting during the entire ceremony or the photo shoot.

 - If it is a spring or fall wedding, remind your guests to bring appropriate wraps, in case it gets chilly.